anexia-it/vue-ui-components/README.md

 To avoid this, you have to tell your transpiler to transpile our project in the node_modules folder.
 Below are some explainations for some frequent frameworks.

+We are also using a tool called 'node-html-parser' for generating icon components.
+This tool is required by our project and also has to be transpiled.

 ### Vue

 Add this to your vue.config.js: